 |Less than 22||Low||<45%|

-You will need very good grades in high school to get into Seton Hall University.
+Applicants require very good grades in high school to get into Seton Hall University.
 The average high school GPA of the admitted freshman class at Seton Hall University was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #4 in New Jersey for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Seton Hall University accepts 70% of students who apply.

 |Percent of Admitted Who Enrolled (Admission Yield)||11%||12%||11%|